-Discover historical Groningen, a vibrant university city in the north of the Netherlands that has one of the country’s youngest populations.
+Discover historical Groningen, a vibrant university city where expats can live in the north of the Netherlands amongst the country’s youngest population.

 An ancient history

-From early times, Groningen was an important trade centre in Northern Europe.
-A wall was constructed around the perimeters to protect the inhabitants and a local dialect was adopted as the dominant language.
+From early times, Groningen was an important trade center in Northern Europe.
+A wall was constructed around the perimeters to protect the inhabitants and a local dialect was also adopted as the dominant language.

 Over the following centuries, Groningen was ruled by the Spanish (during the Eighty Years War 1568-1648, also referred to as the Dutch War of Independence) before again regaining independence under the leadership of William of Orange; fought an attack from the Bishop of Munster and his forces during the Third Anglo-Dutch War (1672); and had its city centre destroyed during the Battle of Groningen in the second World War (1945).

 Groningen is situated close to the German border, which gives local industry easy accessibility to eastern and northern European countries.
 The over 9000 companies provide 123,000 jobs in the area.
-Organisations include the world’s largest sugar factory, CSM Vierverlaten; Hooghoudt (of jenever fame); Woolters-Noordhoff publishing house; Royal Dutch Shell and Exxon Mobil (each owning 50percent share in the largest natural gas fields in Western Europe).
+Organizations include the world’s largest sugar factory, CSM Vierverlaten; Hooghoudt (of jenever fame); Woolters-Noordhoff publishing house; Royal Dutch Shell and Exxon Mobil (each owning 50% share in the largest natural gas fields in Western Europe).

 A centre for education

 Important institutions for education, service provision and research the University of Groningen, University Medical Centre Groningen, Rijksuniversiteit Groningen, and Hanze University of Applied Sciences (hogeschool) all attract international students as well as national.